+- identities and relationships

 - orientation in space and time

 - personal and cultural expression

 - scientific and technical innovation

 - globalization and sustainability

 - fairness and development.

 Music MYP Subject Guide

 In the MYP, subject group objectives correspond to assessment criteria.
 Each criterion has eight possible achievement levels (1-8), divided into four bands that generally represent: